wawiik334-pixel/3d-python-blender/README.md

-Here is the updated, simplified README.md for your Blender project, reflecting the "simple" setup where bark.jpg is expected to be in the same folder as the script.

 Procedural World Generation and Animation
 A Python-based automation utility for Blender 4.5 that generates a complete 3D environment via script.
 The project features a recursively generated fractal structure, a noise-based terrain system with water-level detection, and a procedural forest generation system.